Another lovely feature in our local Orlando magazine after our big Rollins Venture Pitch win!

-When planning your special wedding day, countless items can accumulate which soon become a small book rather than a simple, short checklist.
-To do’s like writing and sending out a guest list, selecting the bride’s dress and groom’s tux, and researching and booking a floral designer are just a few of the things to be considered.
+When planning your special wedding day, countless items can accumulate, becoming a small book rather than a simple, short checklist.
+Things like writing and sending out a guest list, selecting the bride’s dress and groom’s tux, and researching and booking a floral designer are just a few of the things to be considered.
 For many brides and grooms, flowers can be the most expensive and frustrating items on the checklist.

-Selecting the right floral designer for your budget and personal taste can help the wedding process run smoothly.
-Sure, there is a floral designer out there for every customer desiring their “platinum wedding” seen on Pinterest and reality wedding shows, but those floral designers come with a platinum cost for their services.
-Questions like: Is the labor cost included with purchase of the flowers?
-Or, is the cost calculated by the event?
+Selecting the right floral designer for your budget and personal taste can help the wedding run smoothly.
+Sure, there are floral designers for every customer desiring their “platinum wedding” seen on Pinterest and reality wedding shows.
+Still, those floral designers come with a platinum cost for their services.
+Questions like: Is the labor cost included with the purchase of the flowers?
+Or is the cost calculated by the event?
 These questions should be asked in the earlier stages of the process.

-The reality is, many customers are unaware of how much goes into floral designers’ work until the job is complete and it’s time to write the check.
-Customers verbalize their wishes to their floral designer, but few floral designers have an efficient and effective method to present a client contract before any work is done, explaining the bottom line cost.
-And unless the customer previously made a flower order, many customers don’t know the right questions to ask in formulating a floral design purchase order.
-“From the beginning, I wanted to be very transparent with my brides,” CEO of Details Flowers, Corrine Heck said.
-“This creative communication and presentation lead to my early success as a flower designer and sales person.”
+The reality is that many customers are unaware of how much goes into floral designers’ work until the job is complete and it’s time to write the check.
+Customers verbalize their wishes to their floral designer.
+Still, few floral designers have an efficient and effective method to present a client contract before any work is done, explaining the bottom line cost.
+Unless the customer previously made a flower order, many customers don’t know the right questions to ask in formulating a floral design purchase order.
+“From the beginning, I wanted to be very transparent with my brides,” CEO of Details Flowers Corrine Heck said.
+“This creative communication and presentation led to my early success as a flower designer and salesperson.”

 The Crummer Venture Plan Competition gives Rollins students, alumni, and faculty a platform to develop a viable business plan to take to the marketplace and increase their professional network.
 This year, Heck competed against 29 other companies at the competition, winning 1st Place for her business plan presentation of DETAILS software.
 DETAILS software is a comprehensive tool offering floral designers around the world the capability of completing projects in minutes compared to hours.

 DETAILS innovative software improves the time to deliver proposals, receive payments, and order flowers.
-For effective communication and proper planning throughout the four seasons, DETAILS software also operates as a digital platform for floral designers across the globe to connect with growers and wholesalers.
-Bottom line, DETAILS software is cutting edge technology for the $31 billion floral industry.
+For effective communication and proper planning throughout the four seasons, DETAILS software also operates as a digital platform for global floral designers to connect with growers and wholesalers.
+DETAILS software is cutting-edge technology for the $31 billion floral industry.

-“I think a lot of people don’t take the risk to do the things that inspire them and the ideas that they have,” Heck said.
-Heck who was introduced to the floral industry at 4-years-old when her family relocated to Apopka to continue their nursery and plant operation, Bill Brown’s Greenhouse, Inc. “Flowers and entrepreneurship have always played a huge role in my upbringing,” Heck said.
+“I think a lot of people don’t take the risk to do the things that inspire them and their ideas,” Heck said.
+Heck was introduced to the floral industry at four years old when her family relocated to Apopka to continue their nursery and plant operation, Bill Brown’s Greenhouse, Inc. “Flowers and entrepreneurship have always played a huge role in my upbringing,” Heck said.
 “It’s a big part of who I am and what drives my passion.”